algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+8, convert bytes as big endian and push the uint64 result.
 If B+8 is larger than the array length, the program fails
 - LogicSigVersion >= 5

-## base64_decode v
+## base64_decode e

 - Opcode: 0x5c {uint8 alphabet index}
 - Pops: *... stack*, []byte
 - Pushes: []byte
-- the base64 decoding of X with the alphabet denoted by V (imm arg).
-Fail if X is not base64 encoded with alphabet V
+- decode X which was base64-encoded using _encoding alphabet_ E. Fail if X is not base64 encoded with alphabet E
 - **Cost**: 25
 - LogicSigVersion >= 6

-decodes X using the base64 alphabet V. Specify the alphabet with an immediate arg either as URL and Filename Safe (`URLAlph`) or Standard (`StdAlph`).
+decodes X using the base64 encoding alphabet E. Specify the alphabet with an immediate arg either as URL and Filename Safe (`URLAlph`) or Standard (`StdAlph`).
 See <a href="https://rfc-editor.org/rfc/rfc4648.html#section-4">RFC 4648</a> (sections 4 and 5)

 ## balance